Transverse Momentum and Transverse Momentum Distributions in the MIT Bag Model

 The analysis of Anselmino \emph{et al.} \cite{ABGMP14} gives $\langle k^2_{T} \rangle = 0.57 \pm 0.08$ over the complete $x$ range of the Hermes data, with data cuts $Q^2 > 1.69$ GeV$^2$ and $z < 0.6$, while their fits of the Compass data give $\langle k^2_{T} \rangle = 0.61 \pm 0.20$ with similar cuts.
 These values are somewhat dependent on the data cuts, and also on the use of the Gaussian ansatz; however, given the wide range in $Q^2$ of both data sets, we would argue that our calculations are not incompatible with these analyses.
 We have seen that evolution of the TMDs increases their widths, so further evolution to higher $Q^2$ can give agreement with these values of $\langle k^2_{T} \rangle $.

-The procedure for evolution of the TMDs could be criticised on the basis that our starting scale $\mu_0 = 0.4$ GeV is not much greater than $\Lambda_{\mathrm{QCD}} = 0.226$ GeV, and so factorisation should not apply.
-However, the question of the smallest scale for which factorisation can be applied is not easy to answer.
-In the case of DIS, factorisation appears to work quite well down to these scales, where the NLO (and NNLO) corrections do not become too large, and evolution of PDFs from low scales below $Q^2 = 1$ GeV$^2$ can give good agreement with the experimental PDFs \cite{SST91, SMST92, CS03, GRV98}.
+The procedure for evolution of the TMDs could be criticised on the basis that our starting scale $\mu_0 = 0.4$ GeV is not much greater than $\Lambda_{\mathrm{QCD}} = 0.226$ GeV, so the evolution equations based on LO and NLO expressions may not be reliable.
+However, in the case of DIS the evolution equations appear to work quite well down to these scales, where the NLO (and NNLO) corrections do not become too large, and evolution of PDFs from low scales below $Q^2 = 1$ GeV$^2$ can give good agreement with the experimental PDFs \cite{SST91, SMST92, CS03, GRV98}.
 As NLO expressions for the perturbative functions $B(b_T, \mu, \zeta)$ applicable for the leading twist TMDs become available, it will be interesting to check the size of the corrections to LO evolution.
 We have also seen that the non-perturbative part of the evolution introduces uncertainties of the order of 5-10\%, similar to the size of differences between LO and NLO PDFs.
 Additionally, we have only calculated twist-two contributions to the distributions, and ignored higher twist contributions, which may be present in the data and could complicate the comparison between our calculations and the data.

-Finally, we note that the Hermes data is dominated by polarized quark distributions, whereas we have mostly investigated unpolarized distributions, which have a slightly larger $\langle p_{T} \rangle$.
-In response to this, the fits to find $g_2$ have used both polarized and unpolarized data, so the non-perturbative evolution factor should not be affected.
-Secondly, expressions for the perturbative evolution function for polarized TMDs are also not presently available, so we have to make do.
-However, we expect these expressions to only differ slightly from the unpolarized case, similar to the case of anomalous dimensions in DIS, and the effect of perturbative evolution is about 25\% of the non-perturbative evolution at these scales.
+A related concern is that factorisation for TMDs requires $k^2_{T} \ll Q^{2}$ \cite{Collins11}, whereas our starting scale $\mu_0$ is similar to the size of $\langle k_{T} \rangle$ we have calculated in the bag model.
+We do not know whether this has deeper implications for the evolution of our model TMDs, however, we have seen that the increase in $\langle k^2_{T} \rangle$ as we have evolved is rather slow, which gives us some confidence that the corrections to our leading term are small.